woodstockcs/prog-unit-aframe/what-is-vr.md

 Spend about 20 minutes making something in Tilt Brush in the VR Room.

 ## ⭐ Mastery Check ⭐
 The mastery check is [linked here]().
-Capture your answer in any form you like (typed, video, audio, handwritten+photographed), then submit it on google classroom in the assignment called "Submit your AFrame 1.2 Mastery Check here".
+Capture your answer in any form you like (typed, video, audio, handwritten+photographed), then submit it on google classroom in the assignment called "Submit your A-Frame 1.1 Mastery Check here".

 ---
 [<-- back to unit overview](README.md)